lebrin-Ay/HTML-Simple-Site/README.md

 # Simple Website Portfolio

-This is a simple website portfolio using only HTML.
+This is a simple website portfolio using only HTML and basic CSS.

 ## Features